cs3157/recitations/recitation-4.md

-There's a slight difference between these two definitions. c is an array which means you can't move where it points to, its always going to point to a. s on the other hand can be incremented and decremented and moved around however you like. *s, however, can't be modified; it's a string literal!
+There's a slight difference between these two definitions. c is an array which means you can't move where it points to, its always going to point to a. s on the other hand can be incremented and decremented and moved around however you like. "my string", however, can't be modified; it's a string literal!

 Some useful string functions (need to #include string.h):
 ```c